How would you respond to abuse in a relationship?

 This comprehensive list of domestic abuse support services from around the world might help you get started.
 There are a whole host of charities and non government organisations, not for profit organisations that will provide a ton of support for you to get over the first hurdles.
 I will still be here, ready to take the next steps with you.

-I wrote this page to help you recognise the different types of abuse and help you choose your response to any abuse in a relationship.
+to any abuse in a relationship.
 Help me get this information out there, share with your social network and put an end to domestic violence in relationships.
 It could save a life.

 No one ever set out to be abused in a relationship.
 I have never heard anyone set relationship goals that included being emotionally abused or verbally abused.
 And yet, people who find themselves in an abusive relationship, or even worse, experiencing domestic violence don't immediately pack and walk out of the door.
 In fact, it is not unusual for a person to suffer multiple occasions of physical abuse or coercive control in a relationship before they will seek professional help.